Menu:

 Microsoft MVP Logo

-Installing it via Tools, Add-ins or by
+Installing it using PowerPoint's Add-ins dialog box or by

 double-clicking the PPA file won't work.